 Where a flawed investigation has resulted in a warning letter being issued, we may ask for the letter to be removed from a driver’s file.

-We may also ask for compensation for the time, trouble or expense you have been put to in pursuing your complaint.
+We may also ask for a financial remedy for the time, trouble or expense you have been put to in pursuing your complaint.

 Where we find fault with the council’s procedures we will often recommend that the council introduces changes so that the same problem does not occur again in the future.